SuperOfficeDocs/superoffice-docs/user-guide/en/request/screen/system-templates.md

 ## How to change template

-If you want to select another template, click the list button ( ![icon][img1] ) next to the relevant field and select a template from the list that appears.
+To select another template, click the list button ( ![icon][img1] ) next to the relevant field and select a template from the list that appears.

 <!-- Referenced links -->
 [1]: ../../email/service/mailboxes/index.md